Best Apple Watch Strength Training App: Accurate Reps, Rest, Sync

 - iPhone handoff: templates, analysis, and weekly adjustments should be easier on phone without duplicate entry.

-Best Apple Watch workout app: quick picks by lifter type
+Best Apple Watch strength training app: quick picks by lifter type

 - Best for progression-focused lifters: Push/Pull with Apple Watch companion logging.